2023 Solar Incentives Guide for Levittown, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 The term "solar incentives" refers to a range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may qualify for several kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Pennsylvania government and others from the federal government.
-Categories of solar incentives include:
+These incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the Pennsylvania government and some by your specific utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Net Metering: Don't forget to talk with your Levittown utility company about signing a net metering contract.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+- Net Metering: Don't forget to speak to your Levittown utility company about signing a net metering agreement.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-To better understand how the ITC might apply to your situation, call your local Levittown solar panel installation expert and request more information.
+Curious how the ITC might apply to your specific situation?
+Contact your local Levittown solar panel installer to get more information.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; rebates, tax credits and more are often offered at the state and local level.
-These incentives may be distributed by your county or municipality, or by the Pennsylvania government.
-Some incentives may be ongoing, while others are available for a limited time.
+Federal solar incentives are not your only option; rebates, tax credits and more may be offered at the state and local level.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives might be offered by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in Levittown